 This 5-minute cartoon (you don’t have to watch it to read this post but it is so very interesting) illustrates how the behaviour of matter changes when it is observed/measured.
-This has implications for how we make decisions and choices, for our personal growth and transformation, and for how we respond in our relationships.
+This has implications for how we see truth, how we make decisions and choices, and how we respond in our relationships.

 T he experiment in the video shows that electrons (or any fundamental particles) will change their behaviour when being observed.
 Individual electrons will turn into a wave until someone or something observes them, when they then decide to become a specific particle.

-Considering this in terms of who you are, and in terms of how you behave in the world, try this process:
+Considering this in terms of who you are, and in terms of how you interact with the world, try this process:

 Rules for Private and Public Behaviour

 Imagine you’re alone, maybe sitting at your desk or on the sofa, doing something like working on a project on your computer, reading a book, or simply resting.

 Your mind wanders and you look out the window, or at the wall, or at a picture on the wall.
 Various thoughts arise, maybe feelings, and memories.

 Something you read or remember makes you react so you express that reaction in your facial expression, or in how your body tenses, or verbally.
 You might notice your leg is going numb from how you are sitting so you move it and stretch.
 You might feel thirsty so you either decide to get up and get a drink or you ignore your thirst.
 You scratch an itch.
 Your mind wanders, you click your mouse, you look back at your book or computer screen.
 You sneeze or cough without worrying about how it sounds or even whether you put your hand over your mouth.

 You get the picture… you are alone and you don’t have to censor your actions, reactions or your thoughts.

 Now imagine if you had been sitting there in the same situation but were aware that you were being observed, either by a person or a camera on the wall.
 Would you behave differently?